-The Directors have a duty to act honestly and in good faith with a view to the best interests of the Company.
-In accordance with the AIC Code, the Board does this through understanding the views of the Company's key stakeholders (for further details see page 85) and carefully considering how their interests and the matters set out in section 172 Companies Act 2006 of England and Wales have been considered in Board discussions and decision making (for further details see page 71).
+The Directors' have a duty to act honestly and in good faith with a view to the best interests of the Company.
+In accordance with the AIC Code, the Board does this through understanding the views of the Company's key stakeholders and carefully considering how their interests and the matters set out in section 172 Companies Act 2006 of England and Wales have been considered in Board discussions and decision making.